Certificate in Cybersecurity & the Law

 Mode of Delivery: Virtual

-Module 4 delves into the crucial role of legal counsel in supporting clients during cybersecurity crises.
-Participants will learn about crisis management and communications, explore tools and techniques for advising clients in crisis, and engage in a tabletop exercise to simulate a basic breach scenario.
-By understanding the incident response process, participants will be better prepared to deliver legal advice and manage post-incident legal issues effectively.
+Module 4 delved into the crucial role of legal counsel in supporting clients during cybersecurity crises.
+Participants learned about crisis management and communications, explored tools and techniques for advising clients in crisis, and engaged in a tabletop exercise to simulate a basic breach scenario.
+By understanding the incident response process, participants became better prepared to deliver legal advice and manage post-incident legal issues effectively.

 Program Chairs